How and why did you join Parkwind?

-You have an entire spectrum: you have big companies with clear standards, clear organization rules and then you have startups which sometimes are a bit fuzzy and with a lack of organization.
+You have an entire spectrum: you have big companies with clear standards and organization rules, then you have startups, which sometimes are a bit fuzzy and lack organization.
 Parkwind is in between, but a bit more on the startup side.
 Sometimes the processes are not there because we are doing things for the first time.
-You need to find a way around, to sit together, and to create a plan.
-Maybe sometimes you will just roll up your sleeves and accept that it will not end up where you intended but that’s part of the job.
+You need to find a way around, to sit together and to create a plan.
+Maybe sometimes you will just roll up your sleeves and accept that it will not end up where you intended, but that’s part of the job.

 What’s the culture of your team?

 The culture is really based on teamwork.
-We are constantly working with others.
-We have a young team where the average age is something around 30.
-Most of the time, we are 2 or 3 people on a project – looking for opportunities, making an opportunity alive, and presenting that to our board or management.
-You cannot do that on your own.
-You need to rest on the expertise of others and really work in a team.
-If you want to work on a team, to be creative, to have an impact, to think out of the box, you have the means and the ability to do so on a daily basis at Parkwind.
+We have a young team where the average age is around 30.
+Most of the time, we are 2 or 3 people on a project – looking for opportunities and presenting them to our board or management.
+You cannot do that on your own, you need to rely on the expertise of others and really work in a team.
+If you want to work in a team, be creative, have an impact and think outside of the box, you have the means and the ability to do so on a daily basis at Parkwind.